fragcolor-xyz/shards-examples/tutorials/snake/steps/step-3.md

 The fruit, however, occupies a single cell - so we just need one set of coordinates.

+Every other cell is empty (or unoccupied) and is represented with a ‘.’.

 === "EDN"

     ```clojure linenums="1"
     (int2 4 4) >= .fruit
     ```

 To simplify the layout we will render the grid using a [`(GUI.Table)`](https://docs.fragcolor.xyz/blocks/GUI/Table/).
-We just need to push each value to the next column and if there's no more space in that row a new row will be added automatically.
+We just need to push each value to the next column in a given row and if there's no more space in that row a new row will be added automatically.

 === "EDN"